-For your convenience, please note that many ShopRite cookies are certified Kosher, as well as most common Hershey and Nestle products.
+For your convenience, please note that many ShopRite cookies and Entenmann products are certified Kosher, as well as most common Hershey and Nestle products.
 We appreciate your cooperation.
 If you have any questions about this policy, please contact either the Director or the Rabbi.